If you think you're a victim of unemployment fraud, please call 1-888-598-2077 or go online on the Department of Labor website to report it.

 For issues with your login ID, call 1-800-833-3000

-This section is not meant to be all-inclusive of every possible question about unemployment.
-If you don't see your question here, try going to the Department of Labor FAQs.
+This section is not be all-inclusive of every unemployment fact.
+If you don't see your question here, visit the Department of Labor FAQs.
 There is a section for Claimants and for Employers.

 How do I get my 1099 form for taxes?